 We have developed compact ansatz for solving quantum impurity models using variational quantum circuits [7].
 Our approaches are based on two ideas.
 First, we employed a compact physics-inspired ansatz, k-unitary cluster Jastrow ansatz, developed in the field of quantum chemistry.
 Second, we eliminated largely redundant variational parameters of physics-inspired ansatz associated with bath sites based on physical intuition.
-We benchmarked the new ansatzes and found that the compact ansatzes outperform the original ansatz in terms of the number of variational parameters.
+We benchmarked the new ansatzes and found that the compact anstazes outperform the original ansatz in terms of the number of variational parameters.

-(4) Classical Monte Carlo simulation of J_1 - J_2 XY Kagome antiferromagnet features Berezinskii-Kosterlitz-Thouless transitions of $q=0, \sqrt{3}\times\sqrt{3}$ magnetic orders, and octupole orders, in addition to finite-temperature phase transitions of both ferrochiral and antiferrochiral long-range orders.
-We found a nontrivial first-order transition for antiferromagnetic $J_2/J_1 < 0$.
+(4) Classical Monte Carlo simulation of J1-J2XY Kagome antiferromagnet

+We investigated the $J_2$ -T phase diagram of the $J_1$ - $J_2$ XY Kagome antiferromagnet using extensive classical Monte Carlo simulations based on non-local loop updates and replicaexchange Monte Carlo method [8].
+Our code is implemented in Julia and use MPI parallelization.
+The obtained phase diagram features Berezinskii-Kosterlitz-Thouless transitions of q = 0, $\sqrt{3} \times \sqrt{3}$ magnetic orders, and octupole orders, in addition to finite-temperature phase transitions of both ferrochiral and antiferrochiral long-range orders.
+We found a nontrivial first-order transition for antiferromagnetic $J_2/J_1 < 0$ .